oscarhibbert/jam-backend/readme.md

 * [ExpressJS](https://www.expresjs.org/) This is a NodeJS web application framework.
 * [MongoDB Atlas](https://www.mongodb.com/) MongoDB Atlas is an integrated suite of data services centered around a cloud database designed to accelerate and simplify how you build with data.
 * [Auth0](https://auth0.com/) Auth0 is a cloud-based identity authentication platform for developers working on web, mobile and legacy applications.
+* [Evervault](https://evervault.com/) Evervault is the data security and encryption platform built for developers.
 * [Mixpanel](https://mixpanel.com/) Mixpanel is an event analytics service that tracks user interactions with web and mobile applications.
+* [Jest](https://jestjs.io/) Jest is a JavaScript Testing Framework with a focus on simplicity for mocking, code coverage and test runs.

 ### License
 This project is available for use under the MIT License.